Ximene Trencavel-22 June 1355

 Don Fernandino put down the guitar and lifted a black cloak from the wall.
 ‘Well then, we must save him’

 The transformation was complete.
 From troubadour to a soldier in a second!
 He strode quickly across the room to where Ximene was filling a large pan with water.
 He gently compressed her shoulders between his hands.
 Ximene glanced over her shoulder, startled by his strength.

 ‘We will save him, my dear, the physician who will return with me is capable of miracles!’

 Don Fernando returned within the hour.
-His face now looked hard as if it had been hewn from granite.‘There is nothing I can do’ he said in voice which said there should have been something he could do.
+His face now looked hard; as if it had been hewn from granite.
+‘There is nothing I can do.’ he said in a voice which said there should have been something he could do.
 ‘The physician, who is otherwise occupied cannot come before evening.’